erbibeksah/Raptors1.0/README.md

 - **Creativity**: Plugin system within constraints
 - **Readability**: No compression tricks or obfuscation

-**Final line count: 228 lines** ✅
+**Final line count: 250 lines** ✅

 ---

 *Built with ❤️ for developers who need quick, intelligent file inspection with the power of extensibility.*
 =======
 # Raptors1.0
-A powerful, type-aware file preview CLI tool with dynamic plugin extensibility.
-Built for the Hackathon - delivering maximum functionality in minimal lines.
+*Demonstrating that creative constraints drive innovation and excellence*

->>>>>>> 9e42dcc97f7a9e6f7e2a8075cf1acd9c5fb28baa
+**Built with ❤️ for developers, DevOps engineers, and security professionals who need powerful, intelligent file inspection with unlimited extensibility.*